sdimi/Step2heart/readme.md

 # ▶️ Run
-All experiments are streamlined and automated in bash files.
-The hyperparameter tuning was done in a high-performance computing SLURM cluster, and the contribution of the hyperparams was evaluated on the validation set.
+All experiments are streamlined in bash files.
+The hyperparameter tuning was done in a SLURM cluster, and the contribution of the hyperparams was evaluated on the validation set.

 To train all pre-training neural networks (proposed and baselines), run: